How to Quit Working for Your Boss at the Gym

 I created my own career and destiny.

-So are the Core Collective Personal Trainers below.
+So did the Core Collective Personal Fitness Trainers below.

 “I wanted to work for myself and take care of my clients with them and myself in mind - without a company agenda attached to them.
 That’s when I found Core Collective.
 Now, I make more money than ever and am now looking at how to do it by doing less” - Evan Button